Our Mission Statement

 Superior, AZ 85173

 Our staff list is at the end of this page if you need an email address to contact Arboretum Director Mark Siegwarth, Business Manager Patti Baynham, Membership Services Lorrie Polley, or other staff.
-We do allow weddings; for details download our wedding PDF
+We do allow weddings; for details download our wedding DOC

 Our mission as stated above is "to instill in people an appreciation